 It could come down to many things: a good feeder school, bus routes, a billboard campaign, the socio-demographic of the area, and countless other reasons.

 The point is, using heat map information can help you can see which tactics are successful and in what areas.
 This allows you to make effective use of your marketing budget and improve the quality of your enrolments.

-To wrap things up, there’s lots of ways bad address data can affect your school.
+To wrap things up, there are lots of ways bad address data can affect your school.
 If your address database has been built up over the years, it might be time to give it a spring clean.

-If you’re school operates the TASS school management and portal software suite, our Address Validation program can help you out.
+If your school operates the TASS school management and portal software suite, our Address Validation program can help you out.